precice/precice.github.io/pages/docs/installation/installation-bindings-julia.md

 cd /home/<user>/.julia/packages/PreCICE/<code>/test && make
 ```

-After this, you can run the tests again, resulting individual 22 tests being executed.
+After this, you can run the tests again, resulting into individual 22 tests being executed.

 ## Dependencies

-This package works with official Julia binaries listed below.
-See the [Platform Specific Instructions for official Binaries](https://julialang.org/downloads/platform/)  or [Julia's documentation](https://docs.julialang.org/en/v1/manual/getting-started/) if you are not sure how to download them.
+This package works with the official Julia binaries listed below.
+See the [platform-specific instructions for official binaries](https://julialang.org/downloads/platform/)  or [Julia's documentation](https://docs.julialang.org/en/v1/manual/getting-started/) if you are not sure how to download them.

 ## Supported versions

-The package is tested for Julia versions `1.6.0`, `1.6.5`, `1.7.0` and the newest [Julia release](https://github.com/JuliaLang/julia/releases).
+The package is [tested](https://github.com/precice/PreCICE.jl/actions/workflows/build-and-test.yml) for Julia versions `1.6.0`, `1.6.5`, `1.7.0` and the newest [Julia release](https://github.com/JuliaLang/julia/releases).
 Julia versions prior to `v1.6.0` are not supported.

 [Unofficial Julia binaries](https://julialang.org/downloads/platform/#platform_specific_instructions_for_unofficial_binaries) may not be compatible.